ten-protocol/ten-whitepaper/consensus.md

 5. At this point (which happens immediately after successfully publishing the previous rollup in the L1), every Aggregator has a signed rollup with a random nonce which they gossip between them.
 The party with the lowest nonce wins.
 All the Aggregators know this, and a new round starts.
 6. The winning Aggregator has to create an Ethereum transaction that publishes this rollup to L1.

 Note that by introducing the requirement for proof of inclusion in the L1, the cadence of publishing the rollups to the block times is synchronised.
-Also, note that the hash of the L1 block used to prove to the TEE that the previous rollup was published is added to the current rollup such that the management contract and the other Aggregators know whether this rollup was generated correctly.
+Also, note that the hash of the L1 block used to prove to the TEE that the previous rollup was published is added to the current rollup such that the Management Contract and the other Aggregators know whether this rollup was generated correctly.

 The following diagram depicts this sequence:
 ![node-processing](./images/node-processing.png)